Beyond the Tick: Mastering the Art of Escapements

 About Joseph Kirk

-Joseph Kirk is the Brand Curator and National Training Manager for Grand Seiko Corporation of America.
-Kirk has worked in the watch industry for over 15 years, in retail, media and educational formats.
+Joseph Kirk is the Brand Curator and Director of Marketing for Grand Seiko Corporation of America.
+Kirk has worked in the watch industry for over 18 years, in retail, media and educational formats.
 His knowledge of timepieces was gained through hands-on experience and time; along with the help of many watchmakers, engineers and designers from the industry overall, as well as the brand itself.

 Special Guest: Junichi Kamata, Grand Seiko Design Director.
 Kamata began his current role as Design Director in 2019.
 Finding beauty in the natural world and changing of the seasons, he and his team evoke the brand’s philosophy of “The Nature of Time.”